This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Bars & Nightlife

-If you’re up for some nightlife, one of the fun things to do in Tucson Arizona is head to 4th Avenue and you’ll find plenty of bars.
+But if you’re looking for nightlife, one of the fun things to do in Tucson Arizona on the weekends, or when college is in full swing, is head to Historic landmark, 4th Avenue and you’ll find plenty of bars.

 “A” Mountain as the locals call it due to the giant A on the side of the mountain, or in proper form, Sentinel Peak offers a fantastic view of the city of Tucson and surrounding mountains.